mapbox/node-cpp-skel/README.md

 A skeleton for binding C++ libraries to Node.js using [Nan](https://github.com/nodejs/nan).
-This is a small, helper repository that generates a Javascript constructor called `HelloWorld`. `HelloWorld` has a number of methods to demonstrate different ways to use Nan for building particular types of functionality (i.e. asynchronous functions).
+This is a small, helper repository that generates simple `HelloWorld` Javascript example constructors.
+The examples have a number of methods to demonstrate different ways to use Nan for building particular types of functionality (i.e. asynchronous functions).
+Use this repo as both a template for your own code as well as a learning tool if you're just starting to develop Node/C++ Addons.

-Nan is used in many C++ => Node.js port projects, such as [node-mapnik](https://github.com/mapnik/node-mapnik), [node-osrm](https://github.com/Project-OSRM/node-osrm), and [node-osmium](https://github.com/osmcode/node-osmium).
-More examples of how to port C++ libraries to node can be found at [nodejs.org/api/addons.html](https://nodejs.org/api/addons.html).
-See https://nodesource.com/blog/c-add-ons-for-nodejs-v4/ for a detailed summary of the origins of Nan.

 **Why port C++ to Node.js?**.
 That's a great question!
 C++ is a high performance language that allows you to execute operations without clogging up the event loop.
 Node.js is single-threaded, which blocks execution.
 Even in highly optimized javascript code it may be impossible to improve performance.
 Passing heavy operations into C++ and subsequently into C++ workers can greatly improve the overall runtime of the code.
+Porting C++ code to Node.js is also referred to as creating an "Addon".

+**Nan**: Nan is used in many C++ => Node.js port projects, such as [node-mapnik](https://github.com/mapnik/node-mapnik), [node-osrm](https://github.com/Project-OSRM/node-osrm), and [node-osmium](https://github.com/osmcode/node-osmium).
+More examples of how to port C++ libraries to node can be found at [nodejs.org/api/addons.html](https://nodejs.org/api/addons.html).
+See https://nodesource.com/blog/c-add-ons-for-nodejs-v4/ for a detailed summary of the origins of Nan.

 [![Build Status](https://travis-ci.org/mapbox/node-cpp-skel.svg?branch=master)](https://travis-ci.org/mapbox/node-cpp-skel)
 [![codecov](https://codecov.io/gh/mapbox/node-cpp-skel/branch/master/graph/badge.svg)](https://codecov.io/gh/mapbox/node-cpp-skel)

 # What's in the box? :package:

+This repository itself can be cloned and edited to your needs.
 The skeleton prepares a C++ port to Node.js and provides the following for quick development:

 * **Tests**: created with [Tape](https://github.com/substack/tape) in the `test/` directory.
 Travis CI file is prepared to build and test your project on every push.
-* **Documentation**: uses [documentation.js](http://documentation.js.org/) to generate API documentation from JSDOC comments in the `.cpp` files.
+* **Documentation**: use this README as a template and customize for your own project.
+Also, this skeleton uses [documentation.js](http://documentation.js.org/) to generate API documentation from JSDOC comments in the `.cpp` files.
 Docs are located in `API.md`.
 * **Build system**: [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) generates binaries with the proper system architecture flags
 * **Publishing**: Structured as a node module with a `package.json` that can be deployed to NPM's registry.
-* **Add-on 101**: Learn more about Node Add-on development and C++ code tips in the [extended tour](./docs/extended-tour.md)
+* **Learning resources**: Read the detailed inline comments within the example code to learn exactly what is happening behind the scenes.
+Also, check out the [extended tour](./docs/extended-tour.md) to learn more about Node/C++ Addon development, builds, and more specifics about the configuration of this skeleton.

 # Installation

-This repository itself can be cloned and edited to your needs.
+Each `make` command is specified in [`Makefile`](./Makefile)

 ```bash
 git clone git@github.com:mapbox/node-cpp-skel.git